yiwang/stjepang.github.io/_posts/2020-01-31-build-your-own-executor.md

 This works for now but don’t fret, later on we’ll rewrite it cleanly as a fresh `struct` and implement `Future` for it manually.

-The output of the future has to be sent to `JoinHandle` somehow.
+The output of the spawned future has to be sent to `JoinHandle` somehow.
 One way to do that is to create a [oneshot channel](https://docs.rs/futures/0.3.1/futures/channel/oneshot/index.html) and send the output through the channel when the future completes.
 The `JoinHandle` is then a future that awaits a message from the channel:

 ```rust
 use futures::channel::oneshot;